 The Hope Street in Melton program is based on the Youth Foyer like model of supported transitional housing for young people and young families who are provided with safe, secure and affordable accommodation for 12 months to 2 years.
 Young people are active participants in creating opportunities to strengthen their housing, employment, education, training and personal and social development.
-Support is provided within a model of eight self-contained units and two family units.
+Support is provided within a model of eight one-bedroom units and two family units.

 Case management helps young people identify their goals and how they can transition out of the homelessness service system.
 Hope Street is responsible for the holistic programs and activities that are designed to achieve development in four core areas:

 - Employment, education and training – including living skills development

 - is an intensive outreach support service offering an integrated case management to young people with links to the City of Melton